 This UNESCO World Heritage Site was chosen as a wonder because the Inca people really had it together as far as construction and engineering of the land is concerned.
 Machu Picchu is a citadel which flanks a mountain range in the Cusco Region in Peru.
 Built as an estate for the Inca emperor Pachactui (according to historians) around 1450, its existence was known only locally until 1911, when Hiram Bingham, and American, introduced it to the world.

 Also known as El Castillo, which is Spanish for “the castle”, Chichen Itza is a city in the gorgeous Yucatan Peninsula in Mexico.
 It gained its wonder of the modern world status by sheer force of numbers: it is by far the most-visited of the Mayan sites, and it rivals the Pyramids of Egypt.
 Built by the Maya civilization between the 9th and 12th centuries, it looms large on the horizon as you approach.
 Its six-square mile complex boasts the iconic 75-foot-tall Temple of Kukulkan, designed perfectly to align with the spring and fall equinoxes, where the sun’s shadows create the plumes of a serpent.

-In the faraway lands of Agra, India, stands a mausoleum made of pristine ivory marble so exquisite, so wonder it is a UNESCO World Heritage site.
+In Agra, India, stands a mausoleum made of pristine ivory marble so exquisite, so no wonder it is a UNESCO World Heritage site.
 The Taj Mahal is on every young traveler’s bedroom wall, and its familiar silhouette is known the world over.
 The ornate structure was built to entomb a single person, Mumtaz Mahal, a favorite wife of Shah Jahan, who reigned India from 1628-1658.
 It was built in the early 1600’s, and is the most popular attraction in the whole of India.